The four major UK boards

 Trinity College London

-Trinity is also strong on rock/pop instruments through its Rock & Pop syllabus (separately from Rockschool), and has well-regarded jazz exams.
+Trinity is also strong on rock and pop instruments through its Rock & Pop syllabus (separately from Rockschool), and has well-regarded jazz exams.
 Theory is encouraged but not strictly required for higher practical grades.

 Rockschool (RSL Awards)

 The popular-music-specialist board.
-Repertoire spans rock, pop, blues, funk, soul, indie, metal — accessible and stylistically appropriate for students who don't want to study classical music.
-Strong on electric guitar, bass, drums, contemporary vocals, contemporary keys.
+Repertoire spans rock, pop, blues, funk, soul, indie, and metal: accessible and stylistically appropriate for students who don't want to study classical music.
+Strong on electric guitar, bass, drums, contemporary vocals, and contemporary keys.

 Exam structure varies but typically involves performance pieces (often with backing tracks), technical exercises, sight-reading, and ear tests.
 Theory expectations are less demanding than ABRSM.
 Rockschool grades carry UCAS points like other boards.